actionhero/actionhero/.github/CONTRIBUTING.md

 **Every contribution to the codebase should have an associated test**

 Be sure that your changes pass the test suite!
 Run `npm test` to run the full test suite.
 You will need redis and node.js installed.
 We also have an integration which relies on chromedriver (an automated chrome browser).
-You can install this on OSX via `brew install chromedriver` No other external dependancies are needed.
+You can install this on OSX via `brew install chromedriver` No other external dependencies are needed.

 If you need help writing tests, please ask for help in the [slack team](http://slack.actionherojs.com)